Robotics-DAI-FMFI-UK/NicoIK/README.md

 If you do not have real robot, you can comment lines 6 and 7 in ik_solver.py

+## Grasper class

+This is a basic class to control Nico grasping with predefined grasp pose.
+In the Grasper class there are methods to control both arms and head based on the target position (and orientation).
+There are methods for both DK and IK control, namely:

+DK - move to pose, close hand, open hand, perform_grasp, perform_drop

+IK - move_arm, move_both_arms, move_gripper,close_gripper,open_gipper, point_griper, close_finger, move_finger, look_at, grasp_object, move_object, pick_object, place_object

+There are several example scripts to control the robot, try grasper....py

+If you want to test the robot urdf joints use visualizer.py

+If you want to test IK in simulation use grasp_gui_slider.py

 ## How to use